vmware-tanzu/tanzu-framework/docs/cli/style_guide.md

 ### Color
 *  Colors can be disabled using an environment variable (NO_COLOR=TRUE)
 *  Colors are always disabled when the session is not a TTY session.
 This allows for the piping of CLI output into other commands (e.g. grep) or machine reading without including stray color characters (pending issue #369)
-*  Usage tips are always in plain text, even when reference text that might normally be colorized
+*  Usage tips are always in plain text, even when referencing text that might normally be colorized
 ```
 TODO Examples of:
 help text including command example